Djokovic To Face Kyrgios In Blockbuster Wimbledon Final - UrduPoint

 The Serb, who has a 2-0 losing record against Kyrgios, promised "fireworks" as he targets a 21st Grand Slam singles title on Sunday -- which would take him one clear of Federer and one behind Nadal in the race to be crowned the greatest of all time "The job is not finished," said the 35-year-old.
 "One thing is for sure -- there are going to be a lot of fireworks emotionally from both."
 "He's playing so freely," he added.
 "He has one of the biggest serves in the game.
 We haven't played for some time.

 "I've never won a set off him.
 Hopefully it can be different this time.
-It's another final for me at Wimbledon so hopefully the experience can work in my favour." - Slow start - A sluggish Djokovic was broken three times in the first set against Norrie but turned the tables dramatically on the British ninth seed.
+It's another final for me at Wimbledon so hopefully the experience can work in my favour." - Slow start - Djokovic was broken three times in the first set by Norrie, to the delight of a partisan crowd, but turned the tables dramatically on the British ninth seed.

 The top seed looked more composed at the start of the second set, finding more rhythm on his serve and cutting out the errors.